ejp-rd-vp/vp-api-specs/README.md

 **Description**: The description of the resource in the **catalog**.
 It corresponds to the `dct:description` property of the Resource Metadata Schema

+**Organisation**: The organisation that owns the resouce.
+It correspond to the dct:publisher property.

 **Resource Types**: Types of resources **within the catalog**.
 Permitted values for this filter are the type of resources in the Resource Metadata Schema:  `ejprd:PatientRegistry`, `ejprd:Biobank`, `ejprd:Guideline`, `dcat:Datasest` or an array of any of these values.

 [ ^ Back to the top](#top)